 Most people with scoliosis can lead a normal life, never even knowing that they have the condition.
 No one dies from scoliosis.
-But in sever cases scoliosis sufferers can have breathing or heard problems, though this is seldom a health problem in scoliosis of 30 degrees or less.
+But in severe cases scoliosis sufferers can have breathing or heart problems, though this is seldom a health problem in scoliosis of 30 degrees or less.

 Apparently there is some unknown controlling factor or influence in scoliosis that causes healthy parts of the body to assume an unusual shape.
 Some people feel that there may be a hereditary component to the disease since there’s a higher incidence among relatives than in the general population.
 However, studies have not ruled out emotional factors that could as well cause occurrence to run in families.
 If there is anything that all scoliosis researchers can agree on, it’s that a few of them agree.

 Initially it was hoped that bracing would provide lasting improvement in scoliosis.
 This optimism arose from studies showing that curves straighten an average of 50% of the time with brace application.
 When bracing as followed in the long term, however, a gradual loss of correction was observed, particularly after the patient was weaned from treatment.
 One study compared 32 adolescent girls who were on a brace with 32 who were untreated.
 According to the study: “There was no statistically significant difference between the groups.

 Electrical stimulation appears to be “ineffectual” and plaster casts have often been found to be emotionally scarring.

 According to Robert Mendelsohn, M.D:

 Scoliosis is not serious unless the curvature of the spine is severe, but it is over treated almost as often as it is over diagnosed.
 If your child is diagnosed as a victim of scoliosis, don’t accept surgical procedures or even bracing without first exploring all of the less radical treatment alternatives.